 If you struggle with joint pain, you probably ask how to make my standing desk easier on the knees.
 The best standing desk provides you with ergonomic benefits.
 However, this idea rests on the positioning of your desk and your posture while standing.
-You may want to consider how to make a standing wall desk if you haven’t already bought a standing desk.
+You may want to consider learning how to make a standing desk or how to make a standing wall desk if you haven’t already bought a standing desk.

+Knowing what a standing desk is, you understand that you will not be sitting for nearly as long as you do currently.
 You may notice that your knees and legs hurt more when you start standing at your desk.
 Typically, this occurrence happens to a lot of people.
+If you read about the differences between standing desks on carpet floors vs cement floors, it Is easy to see why this can happen.
 To reduce pain in your knees caused by standing at your new standing desk on a flat floor, you should consider gradually standing more or getting an anti-fatigue mat.
 Additionally, you may notice a difference by improving your posture and choosing comfortable shoes.
+With that in mind, we have a great article you can check out on how to ensure good posture at a standing desk.
 There are also simple exercises you can do while standing in the office to strengthen your muscles.
 Finally, if you’re having problems with your unsteady product, learn how to make a standing desk wobble less.

 Make sure your desk sits at about the height of your elbows with your keyboard on top.

 Method 1 – Alternating Sit-Stand Desk